 Sociocultural Anthropology (medical anthropology, psychological anthropology, risk and perception, environmental and health inequality, science, technology and society, gender, race and new technologies, public engagement/deliberation, immigration and health, mixed methods for social research, collaborative interdisciplinary research)

 BA, Anthropology, Bryn Mawr College, Bryn Mawr, PA

 PhD, Anthropology, UCLA

 NIMH Postdoctoral training, Social Psychology, UCSB

-My projects in the past 10 years (2005-2015) have included (see cns.ucsb.edu for more detail):
+My projects in the past 16 years (2004-2020) have included:

 - Expert perceptions--we've also conducted an extensive set of interviews of nanoscientists and engineers, and a large-scale survey of scientists, toxicologists and regulators about potential and known risks of manufactured nanomaterials and the US regulatory system's capacities to provide adequate oversight.

 - NGOs--we've surveyed the global activities of non-governmental organizations (NGOs) and civil society organizations (CSOs) in response to perceived risks posed by engineered nanomaterials and their nano-enabled products to health, environment, consumer product safety, and society more broadly.